semgrep/semgrep-docs/docs/deployment/connect-scm.md

 1. Create a PAT by following the steps outlined in this [guide to creating a PAT](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
 Ensure that the PAT is created with the required `api` scope.
 2. Return to Semgrep Cloud Platform and enter the personal access token generated into the **Access token** field.
 3. Enter your GLSM base URL into the **URL** field.
-4. Ensure that your SCM integration successfully detects repositories by setting up a CI job for any repository you want to scan:
+4. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
+Do the following steps **for each repository** you want to scan:
     1. Create or edit your `.gitlab-ci.yml` configuration file to add Semgrep as part of your GitLab CI/CD pipeline.
 Refer to [Sample CI configurations](/docs/semgrep-ci/sample-ci-configs#gitlab-cicd) for a template you can copy and customize.
     2. Commit the updated `.gitlab-ci.yml` file.
     3. The CI job starts automatically to establish a connection with Semgrep Cloud Platform.
 Alternatively, if it does not start automatically, start the job from the GitLab CI/CD interface.
 Upon establishing a connection, your repository appears in **Semgrep Cloud Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.

 ## Next steps